 Monthly Cash Review - GBP

-The fund assets under management (AUM) remained constant over the month at just below GBP 5 billion.
-The weighted average maturity (WAM) was increased to a mid-40-day range with more investments extended out the curve, taking advantage of an aggressively positive yield curve that priced a series of 50 basis point rate hikes.
-Shorter-dated trades were placed to the next MPC meeting in August, one-month and one-week in duration.
-Overnight and seven-day liquidity requirements were exceeded throughout, including the always difficult quarter-end period, and were well in excess of minimum requirements.
+The fund assets under management (AUM) experienced a small decline to end the month at £5 billion from £5.2 billion at end of July.
+The weighted average maturity (WAM) fell slightly but remained in a low 40-day range.
+Considering heightened uncertainty around rate hike sentiment the vast majority of investments were kept short, in and around the September MPC meeting.
+Overnight and seven-day liquidity requirements were exceeded throughout August and were well in excess of minimum requirements.
 Fund liquidity was covered with a combination of government and supranational holdings, gilt repo and bank deposits.
-The fund credit rating exceeded requirements at all times*.
+The fund credit rating exceeded requirements at all times.

 For professional client use only.